-To help with the situation at hand, the president contacted Tor Eneroth, Culture Manager at Volvo Information Technology, who agreed to support the transformation journey already started.
+To help with the situation at hand, the president contacted Tor Eneroth, who agreed to support the transformation journey already started.
 Also, a consultant from Fortos (Management Consulting in Volvo), Johan Bäckman, was contracted for support.
-In addition, two people from the ID management team became certified in the Culture Transformation Tool® (CTT).
+In addition, two people from the ID management team became Barrett Certified.

-The ID management team participated in a Small Group Assessment (SGA) as a structured way to go deeper into the root cause of the problems.
-The results from the SGA showed the Cultural Entropy® score of 33% and 5 potentially limiting values in the Current Culture.
+The ID management team participated in a Culture Assessment as a structured way to go deeper into the root cause of the problems.
+The results from the assessment showed the Cultural Entropy® score of 33% and five potentially limiting values in the Current Culture.
 The group also participated in an exercise to estimate the monetary value of this Cultural Entropy score.
-The findings of this created a sense of urgency in the team, despite the good financial performance.
+The findings of this created a sense of urgency in the team, despite a strong financial performance.
 It became clear that the financial outcome could be considerably strengthened through active culture work.

-Important to point out is that the management team is on an ongoing journey, and the process was not defined or structured in advance, but rather the decisions about next step was taken along the way.
+It is important to point out that the management team is on an ongoing journey, and the process was not defined or structured in advance, but rather the decisions about the next steps were taken along the way.

 All of the energy put into the culture journey paid off.
-Management conducted their second values assessment.
+When management conducted their second Culture Assessment, the results were astounding:

 The outcomes of these dramatic shifts have been demonstrated in numerous ways.
 To highlight a few, the operating income was the best ever.
 The team has a common language to also address “invisible” questions.
-The interest from the rest of the organisation is growing.
-Among others, a journey has now also started in Australia.
-Chile and Argentina might be the next countries in line.
+The interest from the rest of the organization is growing.

 Business & Customer Focus: